 Bhang Provides MCTO Update

-The Company's staff and accounting firm is working diligently with its auditors and the Company expects to have the audit of the Required Filings completed, and the Required Filings filed, no later than May 31, 2021.
+As a result of the delay in filing the Required Filings, the Company does not expect to file its interim financial statements, management's discussion and analysis and related officer certifications for the period ended March 31, 2021 (collectively, the "Interim Filings") by the prescribed deadline of May 31, 2021.
+The Company expects to file the Interim Filings approximately one week after the Required Filings are filed.

 The Company is providing this status update in accordance with NP 12-203.
-The Company reports that: (i) there are no changes to the information contained in its default announcement on May 3, 2021, that would reasonably be expected to be material to an investor; (ii) the Company is satisfying and confirms that it intends to continue to satisfy the provisions of the alternative information guidelines set out under NP 12-203 and issue bi-weekly default status reports for so long as the delay in filing the Required Filings is continuing, which will be issued in the form of a news release; (iii) there has not been any other specified default by the Company under NP 12-203 and no such other default is anticipated; and (iv) there is no material information concerning the affairs of the Company that has not been generally disclosed.
+The Company reports that: (i) other than as described above, there are no changes to the information contained in its default announcement on May 3, 2021 and subsequent update, that would reasonably be expected to be material to an investor; (ii) the Company is satisfying and confirms that it intends to continue to satisfy the provisions of the alternative information guidelines set out under NP 12-203 and issue bi-weekly default status reports for so long as the delay in filing the Required Filings is continuing, which will be issued in the form of a news release; (iii) other than as described above, there has not been any other specified default by the Company under NP 12-203 and no such other default is anticipated; and (iv) there is no material information concerning the affairs of the Company that has not been generally disclosed.

 The MCTO does not affect the ability of shareholders who are not insiders of the Company to trade their subordinate voting shares in Bhang.